 Reality: You could be right.
 There may be a few employees who take a negative attitude and feel like you would be spying on them.
 But from our experience, once drivers understand how GPS tracking systems benefit them, most welcome the change.

 You can sway even the most reluctant drivers if you introduce the possibility of GPS tracking before you actually implement it.
-Explain how the system will work and how tracking can make your business more efficient and able to take on more projects--which is a win for everyone.
+Explain how the contractor tracking system will work and how tracking can make your business more efficient and able to take on more projects--which is a win for everyone.

 Most importantly, make sure they understand how their jobs will be impacted positively by getting paid faster and more accurately without having to do all the necessary paperwork themselves.
 There are platforms that can automatically generate their invoices for them.